KentaSuzukii/Pokemon_Card_Project/README.md

 ### 1. 📈 Card Evaluation (Regression Modeling)
 - Trained a regression model to predict the *true market value* of Pokémon cards
-- Used historical and metadata features (e.g., release year, rarity, condition)
+- Used historical features (e.g., type(like fire and water), rarity, HP)
 - Compared predictions against current market prices to flag:
   - Overpriced cards (⚠️ Overestimated)
   - Bargains (💸 Underestimated)

 ### 2. 🧠 Card Recommendation System
-- Built a smart system to suggest the **best-value cards** within a user’s specified budget
+- Built a smart system to suggest the **best-value cards** within a user’s specified budget, their favorite type and generation
 - Ranked cards based on **value-to-cost ratio**
 - Helped users discover hidden gems in the Pokémon card market